ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 # Hexadecimal Notation

--   Binary notation, however, is cumbersome because numbers quickly require many digits (131 in binary requires 8 digits!).
+-   Binary notation, however, is cumbersome because numbers quickly require many digits (131 requires 8 bits in binary!).

 -   As an alternative to binary notation, hexadecimal (base 16) notation is widely used, which uses the digits